 263. Annual report

-The annual report of the Department prepared for the purposes of the Financial Administration and Audit Act 1985 is to include —
+The annual report of the Department prepared for the purposes of Part 5 of the Financial Management Act 2006 is to include —

 (a) a report on the state of fisheries managed under this Act; and

 (b) details of exemptions granted during the financial year to which the report relates.